kshutkin/package-build/create-pkgbld/DESIGN.md

 Extensions may add dependencies, scripts, configuration files, or package metadata.
 They are discovered through registry metadata because their purpose cannot be inferred from their package name alone.

+Extensions do not declare `pkgbld` as a peer dependency merely to participate in this system.
+They configure a package and may be useful when that package does not use PKG BLD.
+Extension compatibility may get a separate contract if it becomes necessary later.

 The recommended package-name patterns are: